 While building a career in the energy industry, Daniel continued to write poems and publish them in literary magazines, including Literary Review of Canada, The New Brunswick Reader, The Dalhousie Review, The Antigonish Review, and CV2.
 He has also written opinion pieces and essays for The Globe and Mail, Telegraph-Journal, Calgary Herald, Hill Times, and iPolitics.

-He lives in Calgary with his wife Kara and their three children.
+He lives in Ottawa with his wife Kara and their three children.